DanielBoxer/BlenDir/README.md

 - Select the `ZIP` file in the file browser
 - Click `Install Add-on`
 - Enable the add-on by checking the box

-### Method 2

-- Download BlenDir
-- Extract the `ZIP` file
-- Move the folder inside the extracted folder into your Blender `addons` directory
-- Enable BlenDir

 ## Notes